- Waterfall hike followed by a soak in Tabacón’s hot springs

 After the adrenaline rush of your whitewater rafting trip, relax with a traditional Costa Rican lunch on the banks of the river.

 In the afternoon, we will drop you off at one of the wide variety of hot springs in Arenal to unwind—nature's own hydromassage.
+Want to spend the night at a hotel with access to hot springs?
+Check out your options.

 For dinner, a few suggested restaurants are: